CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 You can view the configuration information for a particular VLAN using the `netq show vlan <vlan-id>` command.
 The ID must be a number between 1 and 4096.

+{{<expand "show vlan 10">}}

-This example shows that vlan *10* is running on the two border and four leaf switches.
+The following example shows that vlan 10 is running on the two border and four leaf switches:

 ```
 cumulus@switch~$ netq show vlan 10